-The Math Department offers free walk-in tutoring for Math 223 in the Math Teaching Lab room 121, Monday-Friday starting next Monday.
-Click here to see the schedule starting January 14.
+The Math Department offers free tutoring for Math 223, Monday-Thursday.
+Click here to see the schedule.

 Math 223 uses a computer grading program called WebAssign for textbook assignments.
 Logging into WebAssign can only be done through the WebAssign Login link in your Math 223 D2L site.